elastic/azure-marketplace/README.md

   <tr><td>jumpbox</td><td>string</td>
     <td>Either <code>Yes</code> or <code>No</code> to optionally add a virtual machine with a public IP to the deployment, which you can use to connect and manage virtual machines on the internal network.
     <br /><br />
-    NOTE: If you are deploying Kibana, the Kibana virtual machine can act as a jumpbox.
+    <strong>NOTE:</strong> If you are deploying Kibana, the Kibana virtual machine can act
+    as a jumpbox.
   </td><td><code>No</code></td></tr>